Mustard.co.uk’s guide to electric vans – everything you need to know

 This is more of an issue with large electric vans, many of which already use up nearly all of their available weight before adding batteries.
-However, manufacturers are working hard on it, and many of the more recent electric vans can carry more than a tonne of payload, which ought to be enough for all but the heaviest-duty users.
+However, manufacturers are working hard on it, and many of the more recent electric vans can carry more than a ton of payload.

 Electric van pros and cons

-Pro: Electric vans qualify for the government’s Plug-in Van Grant – which can lop up to £8,000 off the purchase price
+- Electric vans qualify for the government’s Plug-in Van Grant – which can hop up to £5,000 off the purchase price

 Why use mustard.co.uk to insure your electric van?

-We’re different because of our Cheapest Price Guarantee* – it means that if you find a cheaper like for like van insurance quote anywhere else online, we’ll try to beat it.
-Browse our van insurance page for all your questions answered, we’re here to help you find the best policy for your needs, at a price to suit your budget.
+Browse our van insurance page for answers to your van-related questions, we’re here to help you compare quotes to find the best policy for your needs, at a price to suit your budget.